Our National Patient Safety Alerts

 - National Patient Safety Agency (NPSA) Alerts (alerts issued prior to April 2012)

 - Membership of the National Patient Safety Response Advisory Panel

 We are continuing to routinely process and review patient safety incident reports and, where appropriate, use this information to identify actions that organisations can take to reduce risks.
 These actions will be issued in the form of National Patient Safety Alerts.
 However, alerts will be prioritised to take account of current COVID-19 circumstances and the actions required will reflect what is feasible at this time.

 Providers are encouraged to continue to work to become compliant with present and future alerts, but they should be pragmatic about what is possible and at all times prioritise the delivery of frontline healthcare.
 Providers will not be penalised for prioritising care over alert compliance.

 New or under-recognised patient safety issues that require national action are identified through clinical review of incidents reported to our national reporting system and other sources.
 When we identify these issues, we work with frontline staff, patients, professional bodies and partner organisations to decide if we can influence or support others to act or, if we need to, we will issue a National Patient Safety Alert that sets out actions healthcare organisations must take to reduce the risk.

 This process does not include the more common patient safety challenges, such as reducing diagnostic error, preventing self-harm, avoiding falls or managing long-term anticoagulation, as they are already well recognised.
-These ‘giants’ of patient safety have complex causes and no simple solutions, and are the focus of long-term programmes; including a range of national safety improvement programmes, led by us, as outlined in the NHS Patient Safety Strategy.
+These ‘giants’ of patient safety have complex causes and no simple solutions, and are the focus of long-term programmes; including our National patient safety improvement programmes, as outlined in the NHS Patient Safety Strategy.

 National Patient Safety Alerts